learningequality/kolibri-docs/docs/learn.rst

 #.
 When you are ready to submit, click the **Check** button.

    * When the answer is correct and a |green-check| icon appears in the progress bar below the exercise, click the **Next** button to proceed.
-   * If the answer is incorrect, click the **Use a hint** button, read the suggestions, and try to answer again.
+   * If the answer is incorrect, read the question again, and try another answer.
+You can also click the **Use a hint** button, read the suggestions, and try to answer again.
    * The progress bar below the exercise is taking into account only the most recent answers you give, which means that you need to have the required number of |green-check| icons **in the row** for the exercise to be considered completed.

     .. figure:: img/get-5-correct.png